-Hong Kong spirals into rare daylight violence as police shoot protester
+Hong Kong spirals into rare working-hour violence as police shoot protester

 The latest violence comes after a student died in hospital last week following a fall as protesters were being dispersed by police.

-Violence flared at several university campuses throughout the morning as news of the latest shooting spread, with witnesses reporting tense standoffs between students, protesters and police.
+Violence flared at several university campuses as news of the latest shooting spread, with witnesses reporting tense standoffs between students, protesters and police.
 All classes were canceled.

-Police fired tear gas and rubber bullets, while protesters hurled homemade petrol bombs at police.
+Police fired tear gas at Chinese University, across the river from Ma On Shan in the New Territories, where students hurled petrol bombs and barricaded the campus like a fortress.
 Students set fire to debris at the Polytechnic University on the Kowloon side of Victoria Harbour.

-“I am worried about my safety but I will still come out,” said Anson, a 20-year-old student at Hong Kong Polytechnic University who only gave his first name.
-“I am willing to sacrifice my life for Hong Kong.”
+“I feel a strong sense of helplessness,” said one student who only gave his name as Chan.
+“Who wouldn’t want to attend class if they could?
+The government still isn’t listening to us.”

+He was guarding a back gate at the university.
+The old Tai Po road that snakes uphill from Sha Tin and often featured in 1960s black and white Cantonese movies, was barricades with obstacles such as fencing, wooden boards, bamboo, poles, bins and other debris.

 Services on some train and subway lines were disrupted early on Monday, with traffic snarled and riot police deployed near stations and shopping malls after protesters called for a general strike.